 Designed by PhD student Muhammad Farooqui, the node has been tested in both lab and field.
-It survives being dropped from a height and temperatures up to 70ºC, which, says Shamim, is “good enough to give an early warning in cases of wild fire.”
+It survives being dropped from a height and subjected to temperatures up to 70ºC, which, says Shamim, "is good enough to give an early warning in cases of wild fire.”
 He believes it is the first “low-cost, fully integrated, packaged, 3D-printed wireless sensor node for real-time environmental monitoring.”

 Currently the nodes are built using a combination of 3D and inkjet printing because no 3D printer can accurately deposit all the materials into the complex design.
 However, they will soon be made by a single machine, which will drastically reduce manufacturing time.

 The next step is to incorporate an energy source, making the nodes self-sustainable in remote locations.
 “Inkjet-printed solar cells have already been demonstrated,” Shamim enthused.
 “Eventually we want to get rid of the battery entirely.”

 Removing the battery, together with scaling up manufacture and mass-producing customized chips in place of the circuit board, will take the cost of each sensor node below a dollar—a small price to pay for a technology that could save hundreds of thousands of lives.